luoxuhai/pcl.js/README.md

 ## Features

 - 💌 Provides an API similar to PCL(C++), easy to use
-- 🌍 Supports all modern browsers, will improve Nodejs support
+- 🌍 Supports all modern browsers and Node.js 14+
 - 💪 Written in TypeScript, with predictable static typing
 - 🚀 And many, many more!